rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 * **Timeout**: only follow links until a timeout is reached.
 * **Link path dept**: only follow links up until a link path of a certain length.
 * **Link count**: only follow links until a certain number is reached (source-local or global).
-* **Survival** of the fittest: kill off link paths where none of the documents produced any results.
+* **Survival of the fittest**: kill off link paths where none of the documents produced any results.
 * **Popcorn**: stop following links if no more results are obtained after a certain timeout.

 #### Coping with these problems

 Ideally, the problems of speed and termination should be fully resolved.
-Given the concept of link traversal, it is more reasonable to assume that these issues may be *optimized*, but **the problems will never fully resolved**.
+Given the live nature of link traversal, it is more reasonable to assume that these issues may be *optimized*, but **the problems will never fully resolved**.
 Therefore, it may be beneficial to start thinking about ways to cope with these problems, in addition to trying to solve them.